Updated: 6 August 2026 by Sylwia (MyCrochetory)

 The lightweight crochet scarf you make following this pattern is yours you are free to sell it, as long as you credit MyCrochetory as original designer.
 For more information, please, read Terms Page.

-Lace Ball 100 by Schoppel-Wolle, 100% wool – merino.
-If you’re not familiar with merino wool, it’s warm and cozy, without the itchiness of sheep wool.
+- Yarn: Lace weight yarn, approx. 1470m.
+Suggested: Lace Ball 100 by Schoppel-Wolle, colorway Early Flowering, 100% merino wool.
+If you’re not familiar with merino, it’s warm and cozy without the itch of regular sheep wool.

 - Tapestry needle (to weave and hide yarn ends).